parkerharmon/journal/README.md

-# journal
+# React Learning

-This will become a journaling app
+Includes a lot of random components I've made while learning how to use React.